SDA-SE/mongodb-operator/docs/deployment.md

   * `create`
   * `update`
   * `patch`

+Secret read permissions are intentionally not required.
+The operator follows a write-only model for Kubernetes Secrets so that the controller cannot read arbitrary Secrets from the cluster.
+Because of this, the operator can create new Secrets with custom keys, but it cannot safely inspect already existing Secrets.

 * For the resource `customresourcedefinitions` with the resource name `mongodbs.persistence.sda-se.com` the following verbs are required:
   * `get`